joaquinlarra/Contacts/README.md

 # NodeJS MongoDB React

-This app simulates a contact list management whose data are stored into an insstance of mongo db.
+This app simulates a contact list management whose data are stored into an instance of mongo db.
 The goal is have a scaffold with Rest API running on Express, and front-end layer developed through React.